What Is Engraved On The Statue Of Liberty

 "The New Colossus": The text of "The New Colossus" is as follows:

 "Not like the brazen giant of Greek fame, With conquering limbs astride from land to land; Here at our sea-washed, sunset gates shall stand A mighty woman with a torch, whose flame Is the imprisoned lightning, and her name Mother of Exiles.
-From her beacon-hand Glows world-wide welcome; her mild eyes command The air-bridged harbor that twin cities frame.
-'Keep, ancient lands, your storied pomp!' cries she With silent lips.
-'Give me your tired, your poor, Your huddled masses yearning to breathe free, The wretched refuse of your teeming shore.
-Send these, the homeless, tempest-tost to me, I lift my lamp beside the golden door!'"
+Think about it: 'Keep, ancient lands, your storied pomp!
+In practice, from her beacon-hand Glows world-wide welcome; her mild eyes command The air-bridged harbor that twin cities frame.
+'Give me your tired, your poor, Your huddled masses yearning to breathe free, The wretched refuse of your teeming shore. ' cries she With silent lips.
+Send these, the homeless, tempest-tost to me, I lift my lamp beside the golden door!

 The Torch Inscription (Historical Context): While not an inscription in the traditional sense, it's worth noting that the original torch, designed by Bartholdi, was intended to house a light powered by electricity.
 There were plans to inscribe the names of donors who contributed to the electrification of the torch on the interior of the structure.
-However, this plan was never fully realized.
+On the flip side, this plan was never fully realized.
 The torch has undergone several modifications since its original construction, and the current flame is made of copper covered in gold leaf.

 The placement of "The New Colossus" was initially not prominent.
 It wasn't until 1903, seventeen years after the statue's dedication, that the poem was placed on a bronze plaque inside the pedestal.
 This delayed recognition highlights the evolving understanding of the statue's significance.
 Over time, as the United States became a major destination for immigrants, the poem's message resonated more deeply with the American public.